elianalopez/RaspiCar-Project/README.md

 if __name__ == "__main__":
     app.run()
 ```

+### Static and Templates
+The folders static and templates are the HTML and CSS of our web application.
+It just helps design and format our Web User Interface when controlling the modified RC Car in Raspberry Pi

 ## How to Run Program
 Turn on the Raspberry Pi via normally or SSH network (for a truly wireless experience)